tinytao1/poh/README.md

 [March 2026.
-Looking back on it from nearly a year later, the code is a mess!
+Looking back on it from nearly a year later, this code is a mess!
 It's totally a big ball of mud.]

 Here I have utilized 1 (!) loop, and a corresponding array to